Home

 Adam Fulara - Mapple Leaf Rag - By Scott Joplin

-4. HARMONY2 or more simultaneous notes.
+HARMONY2 or more simultaneous notes.
 2 is an interval.
 3 or more is a chord.
-Consonant and dissonant.
+Consonant intervals, or chords, are pleasing sounding while dissonant sounds are not pleasing.

-b.
-Polyphony2 or more melodies (counterpoint) – not to be confused with polyphonic instruments (harmony).
+This is not to be confused with polyphonic instruments.

 The A Minor Scale consists of all white keys from A to A. (See slides.)